yessur3808/web_based_lottery/README.md

 -

-Currently system assigns winning ticket from the start along with ticket buyers However a better system would be to allow users to purchase tickets and assign a winner after the 1 minute mark then regenerate a new lottery
+Currently the system assigns a winning ticket from the start along with ticket buyers However a better system would be to allow users to purchase tickets and assign a winner after the 1 minute mark then regenerate a new lottery.

+Adding in the ability to add new users as well.

 Also adding a MongoDB would add a lot in terms of optimization for data storage due to its binary version of JSON.
 Also aids it in supporting more advanced types of data.